All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Check your GLP-1 eligibility

-Use our free BMI Calculator to see if you may qualify for physician-supervised GLP-1 therapy.
+Use our free BMI Calculator to see if you may qualify for provider-reviewed GLP-1 therapy.

 Try the BMI Calculator →

 People with type 2 diabetes and early-to-moderate CKD.
-The FLOW trial enrolled patients with eGFR between 25 and 75 and elevated albuminuria.
+The FLOW trial enrolled patients with eGFR between 25 and 75 and improved albuminuria.
 This represents stages 2 through 4 CKD.
 The benefits were consistent across this range.

 People at high risk for kidney disease progression.
 If you have diabetes, high blood pressure, and protein in your urine, your kidneys are under significant stress.
 GLP-1 medications may help slow that progression alongside standard treatments.